 Jacopo Gianninoto is a guitarist, lutenist and composer from Italy.

-He started playing Guitar when he was 5 years old, since then he never stopped and he completed his studies at the Conservatory “A. Pedrollo” in Vicenza, one of the best school for plucked string instruments in Europe, under the guidance of Maestro Paolo Muggia.
-He also participated in several master classes with world famous musicians including the great Narciso Yepes and Mario Gangi, from which he has developed a personal understanding of classical guitar, specializing in early music and mastering the 10 string guitar.
+He started playing Guitar when he was 5 years old, since then he never stopped and he completed his studies at the Conservatory “A. Pedrollo” in Vicenza, one of the best school for plucked string instruments in Europe, under the guidance of Maestro Paolo Muggia specializing in early music and the 10 strings guitar.

 Following his passion for early repertoire, in 1998 he started his research on original ancient plucked strings instruments with lute, theorbo and baroque guitar, under the guidance of Maestro Terrell Stone, who had a great influence on his musical ideas, studying also with Tiziano Bagnati and Francesca Torelli.
-He concentrated his performance studies in the execution of music from the 16th century, with his essential and minimalist interpretations, under the point of view of the execution and in the choice of repertoire, his great ability to deliver passionate performances and his enjoyable talks during concerts, he developed his personal way of understanding early music as something to be kept alive with authentic yet modern performances, as opposed to “dead” executions good only for museums.
-He is the creator and director of several artistic multidisciplinary projects such as “Baroque Me Baby”, “Renaissance Redux”, “The Praise of Folly”, “Romance is a hoax” “one on one performance”, “The Giordano Bruno Project”, always with the idea of emancipating from the ordinary concept of time that he perceive as one of the natural elements of music itself.
+He concentrated his performance studies in music from the 16th century, with his essential and minimalist interpretations, under the point of view of the execution and in the choice of repertoire, his great ability to deliver passionate performances and his enjoyable talks during concerts, he developed his personal way of understanding early music as something to be kept alive with authentic yet modern performances.
+He is the creator and director of several artistic multidisciplinary projects such as “Baroque Me Baby”, “Renaissance Redux”, “The Praise of Folly”, “Romance is a hoax” “one on one performance”, “The Giordano Bruno Project”, “Lux In Tenebris”, “Please don’t entertain me” and many more.

 His research and authorship activity consist on several music manuscripts from Medieval, Renaissance and Baroque periods, and collaboration with publisher ”Armelin Musica" from Padova (Padua, Italy) and he is the director, together with Maestro Muggia of “Recordare”, a series of books of transcriptions in modern notation of previously unpublished music for lute, baroque guitar and theorbo, adapted for classical guitar from the original tablatures, for the rediscovery of the Italian ancient repertoire.
 His publishing work include a revision for guitar of the A. Vivaldi’s “Concerto per due Violini Leuto e Basso RV93”, a transcription for guitar of the J.S.
 Bach’s sonatas originally written for solo violin, works on Vincenzo Galilei (father of the scientist Galileo), J.H.
 Kapsperger, F. Corbetta, I. Matelart, A. Piccinini, F. Spinacino, V. Capirola, S.L.
 Weiss and his books are widely known in the guitar world.